gin-gonic/gin/README.md

 specify one of these headers.

-The `TrustedProxies` slice on your `gin.Engine` specifes the clients truest to specify unspoofed client IP headers.
-Proxies can be specified as IP's, CIDR's, or hostnames.
-Hostnames are resolved on each query, such that changes in your proxy pool take effect immediately.
-The hostname option is handy, but also costly, so only use if you have no other option.
+The `TrustedProxies` slice on your `gin.Engine` specifes the clients trusted to specify unspoofed client IP headers.
+Proxies can be specified as IPs or CIDRs.

 ```go
 import (